logo

 Partial Contentlink | top

-Sometimes, you want to return partial Content, which is typical reaction to Range headers.
-For that situations, there are parse_range function and make_partial Response method.
+Sometimes, you want to return partial content, which is a typical reaction to Range headers.
+For such situations, there are the parse_range function and the make_partial Response method.

 @app.route("/last/100/bytes")